 6.1.3 Communications and Membership Committee

-The Communications and Membership committee will communicate with members as requested by the board and manage membership registration and membership lists.
+The Communications and Membership committee will communicate with members as requested by the board.

 6.1.4 Social Committee

 The social committee will organize the social needs of the club including planning meals, snacks and/or drinks needed for events held at the club venue.

 The programming committee will liaise with other lawn bowling clubs and Bowls Alberta to prepare a plan for the season of lawn bowling activities.

 At the discretion of the Board a Member-At-Large may be appointed for a one-year term.

 ARTICLE VII — AMENDING the BYLAWS

 7.1 Bylaw changes

 7.1.1 Bylaws may be cancelled, altered or added to by a Special Resolution at any General Meeting or Special General Meeting of the Club.